alchg/simple-multipage/sample_content/readme.md

 ```

 3.Initialization of _index.md
-+To display it in the main menu at the top of the site Set main_menu: true to display on the top page.
+- To display it in the main menu at the top of the site Set main_menu: true to display on the top page.
 Next, specify the position in the main menu with main_menu_order: 99.
 Specify the description if necessary.
 ```
 main_menu: true
 menu_order: 99